Ravbug/lean-pi/README.md

 Raspbian, the official Raspberry Pi operating system, comes with a surprising amount of unwanted bloatware.

 Introducing Lean-pi, my raspbian de-bloating tool.
 It makes stripping your pi images of bloatware easy!

-(Alternatively, just download the image without the "recommended software" and flash it without NOOBS)
+(Alternatively, download the image without the "recommended software" and flash it without NOOBS, this will start you off with far less bloat to remove.)

 ## How it works
 Lean-pi contains a list of packages which serve little purpose.
 It uses the package manager to remove them, their configuration, and their dependencies.